Generics

 Where clauses for conditional functionality

 Where clauses allow adding functionality to generic types only when their elements meet specific requirements.
-This is how you extend Array to work differently based on element type:
+This is how we extend Array to work differently based on element type:

 // Extension only available when Element is Comparable